cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ### Empty indexer module

 A barebones server without any Cosmos elements is defined in an `indexer.ts`.
-This is not CosmJs related so feel free to start from something else if you prefer.
+This is not CosmJs related so start from something else if you prefer.

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/20e6149/src/server/indexer.ts]
 import { writeFile } from "fs/promises"